 Guidelines For Parents For Online Classes

-Parenting in the digital age has a whole new meaning as the psychosocial development of children is hugely impacted by digital media.
-Today, digital exposure has a huge part to play in the physical and mental growth and development of children.
-There are numerous benefits of growing up in the digital era.
+Parenting in the digital age takes on a completely new dimension as the psychosocial development of children is significantly influenced by digital media.
+In today’s world, digital exposure plays a substantial role in the physical and mental growth and development of children.
+Growing up in the digital era brings forth numerous advantages and benefits.

 How often do we come across kids with phones or tablets in their hand?